Logistics and Supply Chain Management - Master's Programme

 A good logistician is a practical 'doer' that likes to work cross functionally with other people to transform business.
 An analytical mindset and capability to handle numbers is needed to develop fact based recommendations.
 The students of this programme will study both qualitative and quantitative oriented courses together with our engineering students on MSc-level.
 The entry requirements are defined to guarantee that you can follow the more quantitative oriented courses of the programme.

 International Master's Coordinator:

 Helene von Wachenfelt, E-mail: scm [at] master [dot] lth [dot] se

-A Bachelor's degree in industrial engineering and management, mechanical engineering, operations management, logistics or equivalent.
-The degree should include one course in business logistics and/or operations management (or related), one course in mathematical statistics/probability theory, one course in computer programming and basic courses in algebra and calculus of at least 20 credits/ECTS.
-English 6/English Course B.
+A Bachelor s degree in industrial engineering and management, mechanical engineering, operations management, logistics or equivalent.
+Completed basic courses in algebra and calculus corresponding to at least 20 credits/ECTS, one course in business logistics and/or operations management (or related), one course in mathematical statistics/probability theory and one course in computer programming.
+English 6.